bolshaaan/gett/README.md

 ## checking duplicates before save

-When we call import drivers with already exist id or license-number, we must check response from database after insert.
+When we call import drivers with already existing id or license-number, we must check response from database after insert.
 It's much easier to make **only 1** request to database, instead of 2 queries: 1. selecting driver by id or license, and 2. inserting new entry to database.